-Section 210 of the CAA applies Titles II and III of the Americans with Disabilities Act of 1990 (ADA), which protect members of the public who are qualified individuals with disabilities from discrimination that denies them access to public services, programs, activities, or places of public accommodation in legislative branch facilities.
+Section 210 of the CAA applies Titles II and III of the Americans with Disabilities Act of 1990 (ADA), which protect members of the public who are qualified individuals with disabilities from discrimination with regard to access to public services, programs, activities, or places of public accommodation in legislative branch facilities.

-- The law may require offices to provide an accommodation for someone with a disability. - The OCWR's Office of the General Counsel investigates charges of ADA public access violations filed by members of the public with disabilities. - Access requirements, in general, are limited to public spaces.
+- The law may require offices to provide an accommodation for someone with a disability. - Charges of ADA public access violations filed by members of the public with disabilities are investigated by the Office of the General Counsel. - Access requirements, in general, are limited to public spaces.